If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 But before we proceed, it’s worth noting that the idea of putting a heater in fish tanks smaller than a 3-gallon one is impractical.

-The space is already confined enough, and no fish should be kept in such a small tank, despite what pet stores advertise for Betta fish.
+Space is already confined enough, and very few fish can be kept in such a small tank, despite what pet stores advertise for Betta fish.

 In any case, if you want to have shrimp in a heated small tank that holds 2 gallons of water or less you could get the Aqueon Mini 5W.
 With dimensions of 1.13 x 0.88 x 3.12 inches the Aqueon Mini 5W is the smallest aquarium heater that is somewhat reliable for tanks of this size.